 In addition, applicants should indicate how personal outcomes will be measured throughout the life of the project using a recognised tool such as the outcomes star.

-All applicants will be required to provide match funding of up to 25% of the total project cost as part of their proposal.
-Ideally this will be from the business sector, but other sources, such as in-kind support and other grants will be considered.
+While match funding is not essential it is desirable, and projects with match funding may be prioritised.
+Ideally any match funding will be from the business sector, but other sources, such as in-kind support and other grants will also be considered.

 The Challenge is open to Registered Charities/Social Enterprise organisations.